onsi/ginkgo/index.md

 > You can unfocus programatically focused tests by running `ginkgo unfocus`.
 This will strip the `F`s off of any `FDescribe`, `FContext`, and `FIt`s that your tests in the current directory may have.

-> If you want to skip entire packages (when running `ginkgo` recursively with the `-r` flag) you can pass a regular expression to `--skipPackage=REGEXP`.
-Any packages with names matching this regexp will be skipped entirely.
+> If you want to skip entire packages (when running `ginkgo` recursively with the `-r` flag) you can pass a comma-separated list  to `--skipPackage=PACKAGES,TO,SKIP`.
+Any packages with *paths* that contain one of the entries in this comma separated list will be skipped.

 ### Spec Permutation